cdsittampalam/documentation/docs/Invite Trusted Parties.md

 - their network status.
 - the date in which the invite was actioned.
 - the status as either approved or denied.

+The status shows the following information:

+- For invite entries that are pending, the status shows as AWAITING CONFIRMATION.
+- For invite entries that have been actioned, the status shows as AUTHORISED or IGNORED.